 - OUR PROVIDERS DO NOT ADDRESS MEDICAL EMERGENCIES.
 IF YOU BELIEVE YOU ARE EXPERIENCING A MEDICAL EMERGENCY, YOU SHOULD DIAL 9-1-1 AND/OR GO TO THE NEAREST EMERGENCY ROOM.
-PLEASE DO NOT ATTEMPT TO CONTACT DR. B, PBC, GROUP, OR YOUR PROVIDER.
+PLEASE DO NOT ATTEMPT TO CONTACT DR. B, PBC, ANY MEMBER OF THE MEDICAL GROUP, OR YOUR PROVIDER.
 AFTER RECEIVING EMERGENCY HEALTHCARE TREATMENT, YOU SHOULD VISIT YOUR LOCAL PRIMARY CARE PROVIDER.

 - Our Providers are an addition to, and not a replacement for, your local primary care provider.
 Responsibility for your overall medical care should remain with your local primary care provider, if you have one, and we strongly encourage you to locate one if you do not.

-- Group does not have any in-person clinic locations.
+- The Medical Group does not have any in-person clinic locations.